-Home Blog 6 Key Takeaways From LocalU Advanced Denver
+Home Blog 6 key takeaways from LocalU Advanced Denver

 LocalU Advanced Denver kicked off last week in Denver at The Curtis Hotel in downtown Denver and brought together some of the brightest minds in local search and SEO.
 In this one-day advanced training, session topics included a comprehensive range of topics, from an in-depth exploration of Google Discover to hottest opportunities currently for content and SEO.
 Panelists included LocalU Faculty members, such as Greg Gifford, Carrie Hill, Lily Ray, Aaron Weiche, and more.